 The cost-per-click depends on a lot of factors, but mostly on how many other people want the keyword for that ad.

 A landing page is the section of your website you want people to visit right after they click on your ad.
 A lot of people, especially when they are starting into SEM, make the mistake of setting their homepage as their landing page.
 You want your landing page to be as relevant to the ad as possible, for example, if you are advertising “tacos” then send your visitors, to the taco section of your site.

 Geo-Targeting means you want to display your ads to people in a specific geographical area.
 If you are advertising snowboards, you will want to geotarget your ads to cities or regions that have snow and/or skiing areas/resorts.

-Refers to targeting a specific group of people who share similar interests and therefore will have similar purchasing habits.
-Going back to the snowboard example, you might only display your ads to people who have expressed an interest in extreme sports and/or snowing boots.
+This refers to targeting a specific group of people who share similar interests and therefore will have similar purchasing habits.
+Going back to the snowboard example, you might only display your ads to people who have expressed an interest in extreme sports and/or snow boots.

 Defines what days your ad will be displayed and at what times of the day.
 Depending on your audience’s online searching and purchasing habits you can determine the best time to show your ads.
 This might also make sense if you are running a campaign that invites the visitor to call you for a specific reason.
 You want to make sure your ad displays only when your business is open and someone will be available to pick up the phone.

 This one is really important and if you are working with an agency, something you will want to pay attention month-to-month.